GPUTrader/web-terminal/README.md

 ```
 We could also use have used socat, openssh tunnels or event ngrok to forward the local docker port (2375) to another host.

 ---
-## ngrok account and plans
-ngrok suports TLS, TCP tunnels, certs, built-in fileserver, forwarding to other machines so please take a look on https://ngrok.com/docs for more help.

-Keep in mind that some of the advanced features require you to create a (free) account then use the provided auth token.
-See https://ngrok.com/docs#getting-started-authtoken for more info.

-ngrok is free but also has paid plans that allow custom domains, reserved tunnels and greater control.
-See https://ngrok.com/pricing for plans.

----
 ## Licenses

 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

----
-## Disclaimer
-* I am not affiliated in any way with ngrok.
-* This image comes with no warranty.
-Use it at your own risk.
-* I don't like Apple.
-Fuck off, fan-boys.
-* I don't like left-winged snowflakes.
-Fuck off, code-covenant.
-* I will call my branches the old way.
-Long live **master**, fuck-off renaming.